rbaluja/rbaluja.github.io/_pages/index.md

 ---
 Welcome!

-I am an environmental economist interested in topics from industrial organization and labor economics.
+I am an environmental economist with research interests in industrial organization and labor economics.
 I am currently a Ph.D. candidate in the Department of Economics at the University of Arizona.

 I am on the 2024 economics job market.